Lola T160

 The Lola T160, and its evolution, the Lola T165, is a series of purpose-built Group 7 sports prototype race cars, designed and developed by British chassis manufacturer Lola Cars, specifically to compete in the Can-Am series in 1968.

-It was the successor to the competitive T70, sharing similar design knowledge and cues.
-Lola built the chassis, constructed out of fiberglass, and molded into an aluminum monocoque.
+The T160 was the successor to the competitive T70, sharing similar design and roots.
+Lola built the chassis, constructed out of fiberglass, and molded it into an aluminum monocoque body.
 This meant the car was light was lightweight, weighing only 670 kg.
-The chassis was designed to accept a small-block engine, but most cars were powered by either the Chevrolet ZL1 or the Ford FE "big-block" motors, generating about 625-750 hp; mated to a 4-speed or 5-speed Hewland L.G.500 or L.G.600 manual transmission.
+The chassis was designed to accept a small-block engine, but most cars were powered by either the Chevrolet ZL1 or the Ford FE "big-blocks", generating about 625-750 hp; mated to a 4-speed or 5-speed Hewland L.G.500 or L.G.600 manual transmission.
 This made the cars very fast, with a notably excellent power-to-weight ratio.
 It was used in active competition until 1971, and was succeeded and used alongside the new T220 in 1970.